trustedinsight/python/python/README.md

 ```

-publish supports POST method also.
+publish() also supports the POST method.
 To use POST, pass post=True as parameter to publish method call.
-Default method is GET
+(Default method is GET).

 ```
+# similar example can be found in the examples dir
+# in the examples directory, you can just run
+# PYTHONPATH=../.. python publish_post.py

 channel = 'hello_world'
 message = 'Hello World !!!'